 An appeal must set forth concisely the grounds for appeal and contain any relevant supporting material.

-A written decision will be rendered by the Dean of Students or Vice President for Student Affairs and emailed and/or mailed to the student.
-The Dean of Students or Vice President for Student Affairs may:
+A written decision will be rendered by the Dean of Student Experience or Vice President for Student Experience and emailed and/or mailed to the student.
+The Dean of Student Experience or Vice President for Student Experience may: